 - Ask for help if you need it.
 Drop off gifts at the mall kiosk for gift wrapping.
 Order in a pizza after a long day of shopping.
 Delegate if you find you’ve got too much on your plate.
 And if you need someone to talk to, book your first session for free with Wellin5 and experience the comfort of a listening ear when speaking with a trained mental health professional.

 Holiday stress can be frustrating but you don’t have to face it alone.
-If you find you’re having a blue Christmas, know that we are there to support you with our gift of a free session.
 We wish you happiness, health and wellness over the holiday season, and we hope that your December is merry and bright!